Frojd/Wagtail-Pipit/README.md

 ### Without docker (not recommended)

+1. Make you have all components installed:
+    - PostgreSQL
+    - Python 2.7
+    - Pip
+    - Virtualenv

 2. Install a virtualenv in your new project folder (`virtualenv venv`)
 3. Activate the virtualenv: `source venv/bin/activate` (or on windows: `./venv/Scripts/activate`)